 News about future policy changes is likely to have effects today.
 When receiving new information, economic agents’ forward-looking behavior implies that economic decisions are also contemporaneously affected.
-There is a growing empirical literature supporting these findings.\footnote{For example \citep{jaimovich2009can,blanchard2013news,beaudry2014news,forni2017noisy} investigate news shocks related to future productivity, \citet{Ramey11} considers fiscal news, monetary policy news shocks are analyzed in \citet{NakamuraSteinsson18}; see also \citet{Ramey16} for a comprehensive overview of the recent literature.} Taking foresight into account is particularly important when analyzing the effects of fiscal policy: economic agents typically receive clear signals about future tax reforms long before a particular bill is enacted. \citet{yang2007chronology} shows that, in the U.S., almost all implemented tax changes were preceded by legislative lags ranging between a quarter and three years.
-An illustrative example of how fiscal foresight impacts economic behavior is the Tax Reform Act of 1986.
+There is a growing empirical literature supporting these findings.\footnote{For example \citep{jaimovich2009can,blanchard2013news,beaudry2014news,forni2017noisy} investigate news shocks related to future productivity, \citet{Ramey11} considers fiscal news, monetary policy news shocks are analysed in \citet{NakamuraSteinsson18}; see also \citet{Ramey16} for a comprehensive overview of the recent literature.} Taking foresight into account is particularly important when analyzing effects of fiscal policy: economic agents typically receive clear signals about future tax reforms long before a particular bill is enacted. \citet{yang2007chronology} shows that, in the U.S., almost all implemented tax changes were preceded by legislative lags ranging between a quarter and three years.
+The Tax Reform Act of 1986 provides an illustrative example of how fiscal foresight impacts economic behavior.
 This Act stipulated an increase of the effective maximum tax rate on capital gains from 20\% to 28\%, to be implemented in the following year.
-As a result, tax revenues from capital gains jumped by 90\% before the act entered into force \citep{auerbach1997economic}.
-Assessing the effect of this particular tax reform is flawed if fiscal foresight is not taken into account, and one may easily confuse directions of causality.
+As a result, tax revenues from capital gains jumped by 90\% before the act came into force \citep{auerbach1997economic}.
+Assessing this particular tax reform's effect is flawed if fiscal foresight is not accounted for, and one may easily confuse directions of causality.